 This property is located to the north of the site, sharing the boundary where the proposed extension is to be situated.
-No. 37 is set further to the rear than the host property which means that the 3.6m extension will project 1.4m beyond the rear of no.37.
+No. 37 is set further to the rear than the host property which means that the first floor 3 metre element will project 0.8 metres beyond the rear of no.37 and 1.8 metres at ground floor level.
 Whilst it is noted that no.37 has windows close the shared boundary, given this limited projection beyond the rear of no.37, it is not considered that the rear extension would have a detrimental impact on the occupiers of no.37 The proposed raised decking is set in 1.6 metres from the shared boundary with no.37 which would reduce the possibility for an adverse impact to be caused.